supun007/draw-image-outline/README.md

 For a given image (transparent or white back ground), to find out the outline of the visible edges is little tricky since each and every pixel have to be assess to get a smooth result.

 ### Best solution
-So far the best algorithm to determine the outlines of an image is Marching squares algorithm.
+So far, the best algorithm to determine the outlines of an image is Marching squares algorithm.
 >https://en.wikipedia.org/wiki/Marching_squares

 There are lot of implementation of this algorithm hence I haven’t tried to re-engage with the same solution.
 Below is the results of my effort and the working example is available.